learning-zone/html-basics/html-mcq.md

 ## 5. Browser Storage

-**Q21.** A single-page application stores the user's theme preference (dark/light).
+**Q21.** A single-page application stores the user\'s theme preference (dark/light).
 The preference should persist across browser restarts but only for that origin.
 Which storage mechanism is most appropriate?

 - A) `sessionStorage`
 - B) `localStorage`